Top of the page

 Treatment for MTC

 Standard treatment for adults with MTC is surgical removal of the entire thyroid gland, including the posterior capsule, and central lymph node dissection.
-Children with MEN2B having prophylactic thyroidectomy within the first year of life may not require c entral neck dissection unless there is radiological evidence of nodal disease.
+Children with M918T pathogenic variants may benefit from a thyroidectomy in the first year of life, perhaps in the first months of life.
+The decision to perform a prophylactic central neck dissection is generally made based on whether the parathyroid glands can be identified and left in situ well vascularized and viable or autotransplanted.

-The ATA recommends lymph node dissection for patients meeting any one of the following criteria:
+The ATA recommends compartment-directed lymph node dissection for the following situations:

 There is no difference in survival between familial and sporadic forms of MTC when adjusted for clinicopathologic factors.
-Chemotherapy and radiation are not effective against this type of cancer,[3,218,219] although clinical trials (phases I–III) of various targeted molecular therapies are ongoing at selected centers.
-Some of these compounds have shown partial responses in a small percentage of patients, but most studies have demonstrated disease stability as the most favorable response.[220,221,222,223] The use of vandetanib and cabozantinib is approved by the U.S. Food and Drug Administration for adult patients with progressive metastatic MTC who are ineligible for surgery.
-A phase III study found that progression-free survival was longer in adults who received vandetanib than in those who received placebo.
+Chemotherapy and radiation are not effective against this type of cancer,[4,164,165] although clinical trials (phases I–III) of various targeted molecular therapies are ongoing at selected centers.
+Some of these compounds have shown partial responses in a small percentage of patients, but most studies have demonstrated disease stability as the most favorable response.[166,167,168,169] The use of vandetanib and cabozantinib is approved by the U.S. Food and Drug Administration for adult patients with progressive metastatic MTC who are ineligible for surgery.
+A phase III study found that progression-free survival (PFS) was longer in adults who received vandetanib than in those who received placebo.
 A phase I/II study of children with MEN2B found an objective partial response rate of 47% with vandetanib.
-A double-blind, phase III trial that compared cabozantinib with placebo in 330 patients with progressive MTC showed an improvement in median progression-free survival across all subgroups.
-To date, neither cabozantinib nor vandetanib has demonstrated improved overall survival.[224,226] Future studies will likely focus on the development of new targeted therapies and the use of combination therapy in MTC.
+A double-blind, phase III trial that compared cabozantinib with placebo in 330 patients with progressive MTC showed an improvement in median PFS across all subgroups.
+In this trial, patients who had pathogenic variants, including RET or RAS, were more likely to have a prolonged PFS compared with patients lacking both pathogenic variants.
+Prospective studies may further clarify whether particular pathogenic variants can be used to guide therapy.
+To date, neither cabozantinib nor vandetanib has demonstrated improved overall survival.[170,172] Future studies will likely focus on the development of new targeted therapies and the use of combination therapy in MTC.
 (Refer to NCI's List of Clinical Trials for more information about these trials.
 Refer to the PDQ summary on Thyroid Cancer Treatment for more information about the treatment of thyroid cancer.)

 Treatment for MEN2-related PHEO

-Regarding operative approach, several studies examined the value of a posterior retroperitoneoscopic adrenalectomy and found it to be safe and effective, with very low mortality and a low rate of minor complications, and conversion to open or laparoscopic lateral surgery required in only 1.7% of cases.[234,235] This approach appears to be feasible and preferred, but extensive experience is needed.[227,236,237,238,239]
+Regarding the operative approach, several studies examined the value of a posterior retroperitoneoscopic adrenalectomy and found it to be safe and effective, with very low mortality and a low rate of minor complications, and conversion to open or laparoscopic lateral surgery required in only 1.7% of cases.[181,182] This approach appears to be feasible and preferred, but extensive experience is needed.[174,183,184,185,186]

 Level of evidence: 4